ranithakare/Flight-Price-Prediction-Project/README.md

 Season: Season of the flight.

-Weather Arrival: Weather at the arrival location.

-Weather Departure: Weather at the departure location.

 Seat Availability: Number of available seats.

 Flight Capacity: Total number of seats on the flight.